hanwe7/se_apt-frequencies/README.md

 Each airport with verified data is marked in the comments section as follows:
 "NN YYMMDD", e.g. "HW 220809"
 where "NN" is the initials of the checker,
-"YYMMDD" is the year, month and date when the check was performed.
+"YYMMDD" is the year, month and day when the check was performed.

 Additionaly, radio frequencies for Class G airspace in some sectors of "Sweden Control" are added, according to Swedish AIP chapter ENR 6.3-3, COM FREQ ACC Below FL 245/285, AIRAC AMDT 4/2022, 16 JUN 2022, accessed 2022-08-09.
 These radio frequencies are given an approximate coordinate roughly in the middle of the actual sector and given an appropriate name as follows: